ea-ae/bandit/README.md

 # Bandit

-Experimenting with simple neural networks made from scratch as well as reinforcement learning.
+Experimenting with simple convolutional neural networks for image classification.
+All of the functionality was implemented from scratch and Eigen was used for the linear algebra.

 ## Features

-* Stochastic gradient descent with:
+* Stochastic gradient descent
     * Vectorization
     * Momentum
     * L2 regularization